-(t) EPP Readiness Framework: Formerly called Preconditions.
-Fundamental requirements that undergird the GaPSC standards that must be met as a first step in the approval process and before an EPP is permitted to schedule a Developmental Approval Review.

-- (ut) Field Experiences: Activities that include organized and sequenced engagement of candidates in settings providing opportunities to observe, practice, and demonstrate the knowledge, skills, and dispositions delineated in institutional, state, and national standards.
+- (t) EPP Readiness Framework: Formerly called Preconditions.
+Fundamental requirements that undergird the GaPSC standards that must be met as a first step in the approval process and before an EPP is permitted to schedule a Developmental Approval Review. - (u) Field Experiences: Activities that include organized and sequenced engagement of candidates in settings providing opportunities to observe, practice, and demonstrate the knowledge, skills, and dispositions delineated in institutional, state, and national standards.
 The experiences must be systematically designed and sequenced to increase the complexity and levels of engagement with which candidates apply, reflect upon, and expand their knowledge and skills.
 Since observation is a less rigorous method of learning, emphasis should be on field experience sequences requiring active professional practice or demonstration, and including substantive work with B/P-12 students and B/P-12 personnel as appropriate.
-In non-traditional preparation programs (e.g., , such as GaTAPP), field experiences occur outside candidates' classrooms with students with different learning needs and varied backgrounds in at least two (2) settings during the clinical practice. - (vu) First Continuing Review: Formerly called the Initial Performance Review, tThe First Continuing Review is conducted three (3) to four (4) years after a Developmental Review to determine if the EPP and/or initial educator preparation program(s) have evidence of meeting all applicable standards. - (v) Franchise Program: An endorsement program developed by and approved for a GaPSCapproved EPP (the franchise manager) and subsequently shared with other GaPSC-approved EPPs operating as franchisees. - (w) Georgia Teacher Academy for Preparation and Pedagogy (GaTAPP): Georgia's non-traditional preparation program for preparing career changers for certification as B/P-12 teachers.
+In non-traditional preparation programs (e.g., GaTAPP), field experiences occur outside candidates' classrooms with students with different learning needs and varied backgrounds in at least two (2) settings during the clinical practice. - (v) First Continuing Review: The First Continuing Review is conducted three (3) to four (4) years after a Developmental Review to determine if the EPP and/or initial educator preparation program(s) have evidence of meeting all applicable standards. - (w) Georgia Teacher Academy for Preparation and Pedagogy (GaTAPP): Georgia's non-traditional preparation program for preparing career changers for certification as B/P-12 teachers.
 See GaPSC Rule 505-3-.05 GEORGIA TEACHER ACADEMY FOR PREPARATION AND PEDAGOGY (GaTAPP). - (x) Grade Point Average (GPA): A quantitative indicator of candidate achievement.
 Letter grades are converted to numbers and averaged over a period of time. - (y) Induction: (1) The formal act or process of placing an individual into a new job or position and providing appropriate support during the first three (3) years of employment.
 The Georgia Department of Education defines The Induction Phase Teacher as any teacher who has been hired into a new permanent position in any Georgia school.
-(2) A Georgia level of professional educator certification; for additional information see GaPSC Rule 505-2-04 INDUCTION CERTIFICATE. - (z) Information Literacy: An intellectual framework for understanding, finding, evaluating, and using information - activities which may be accomplished in part by fluency with information technology, in part by sound investigative methods, but most importantly, through critical discernment and reasoning (adopted from The Association of College and Research Libraries). - (aa) Initial Preparation Program: A program designed to prepare candidates for their initial, or first professional certificate in a teaching (T), teadership (L), or service (S) field.
-Examples include degree programs at the baccalaureate, master's, or higher levels; or post-baccalaureate programs, non-degree certification-only programs, and non-traditional programs, such as the Georgia Teacher Academy for Preparation and Pedagogy (GaTAPP) or Alternative Preparation for Educational Leadership program.
+(2) A Georgia level of professional type educator certification; for additional information see GaPSC Rule 505-2-04 INDUCTION CERTIFICATE. - (z) Information Literacy: An intellectual framework for understanding, finding, evaluating, and using information activities which may be accomplished in part by fluency with information technology, in part by sound investigative methods, but most importantly, through critical discernment and reasoning (adopted from The Association of College and Research Libraries). - (aa) Initial Preparation Program: A program designed to prepare candidates for their initial, or first professional type certificate in a Teaching (T), Leadership (L), or Service (S) field.
+Examples include degree programs at the baccalaureate, masters, or higher levels; or post-baccalaureate programs, non-degree certification-only programs, and non-traditional programs, such as the Georgia Teacher Academy for Preparation and Pedagogy (GaTAPP) or Alternative Preparation for Educational Leadership program.
 Programs leading to an educator's first certificate in a particular field are considered initial preparation even if the educator is certified in one or more other fields. - (ab) Local Unit of Administration (LUA): A local education agency, including but not limited to public, waiver, Investing in Educational Excellence (IE2), charter schools and private schools (e.g., faithbased schools, early learning centers, hospitals, juvenile detention centers, etc.).
 As referenced in GaPSC Certification Rule 505-2-.01 GEORGIA EDUCATOR CERTIFICATION, paragraph (2) (d) 1, for employment purposes GaPSC Certification Division staff consider all non-IHEs as LUAs.